 I like mixing the nuts for the filling to get more textures and flavors, and pistachios and walnuts work wonders here.
 They absorb the syrup sauce nicely but are not overly sweet.

-Best of all, this dessert can last for more than 2 weeks.
+Best of all, this dessert with pistachio can last for more than 2 weeks.
 You can make a large batch and store it in the fridge for a readily available treat to satisfy your sweet cravings.

 Total time: 45 minutes